callumpoole/2016-Pacman-Replica/README.md

 Created by Callum Poole at University of Lincoln: Games Computing in 2016.

-Game-Only and more details at: http://www.callumpoole.com/
+Windows .exe download and Youtube video can be seen at: http://www.callumpoole.com/

 Default Controls: (Rebindable in-game)
     Esc						- Toggle Menu